ThatGuyChandan/phoneStore/README.md

 ## Customization & Extending
 - Easily connect to a backend or add AI features (recommendations, chatbots, etc.)
 - Swap out images and branding for your own store
+- Integrate additional analytics or chat services as needed

 ---